SWEG-2015EC-Batch/Coding-Geeks/ETS1399_15_Yeabsra_Yideg/Activity.md

 cout<<" miles_derivable is: "<<miles<<endl;

+3.
-3.Problem description
+Problem description
-# To convert a letter either uppercase to lowercase, we are going to have use<ctype.h> library.
+#To convert a letter either uppercase to lowercase, we are going to have use<ctype.h> library.
 So, first we have to get both lowercase and uppercase letters then to convert upper to lower we use tolower(uppercase) and from lower to upper we use toupper(lowercase).

 Problem analysis
 Input: uppercase letters, lowercase
 output: lower and upper case
 process: